Skip to main content

 The 26-foot high by 220-foot long dam has also been a serious public safety hazard for decades.
 Injuries and deaths have repeatedly occurred, with at least nine dam-related deaths since the 1980s, the most recent of which occurred in June 2015.

-Excavators hammer away at the Bloede Dam shortly after its breach.
+Excavators hammer away at Bloede Dam shortly after its breach.
 Credit: Maryland Department of Natural Resources.

 Additionally, the river provides Baltimore-area residents and visitors with recreational fishing opportunities, canoe and kayak rapids, and trail access.
 This project will open up access to more of the area for these activities.

-NOAA and partners will continue monitoring the site for a number of years to better understand how the Patapsco river responds physically and biologically to the dam removal activities.
+NOAA and partners will continue monitoring the site for a number of years to better understand how the Patapsco river responds to the dam removal.
 We've been monitoring the river since the 2010 removal of Simkins Dam further upstream.
 Monitoring will help us understand how removing the barriers affect fish, and how changes in flow conditions, and sediment released from the dams, affect habitat and human uses.

-A fisherman hooks on to a fish near the Bloede Dam site before its removal.
+A fisherman hooks on to a fish near the site of the Bloede Dam before its removal.
 Credit American Rivers.

 The Patapsco River mainstem flows about 40 miles from Marriottsville, Maryland, to Baltimore Harbor and Chesapeake Bay, through a watershed of 670 square miles.
 This is the third dam to be removed on the Patapsco with NOAA's technical and financial support, and the NOAA Restoration Center's 135th dam removal project overall.